mirzaakhena/gogen/README.md

 Then you will see some file and folder created for you

-## Create your basic usecase structure
+## Create your basic use case structure

-So you will create your first usecase.
-Let say the usecase name is  a `RunOrderCreate`.
-We will always create our usecase name with `PascalCase`.
-Now let's try our gogen code generator to create this usecase for us.
+So you will create your first use case.
+Let say the use case name is  a `RunOrderCreate`.
+We will always create our use case name with `PascalCase`.
+Now let's try our gogen code generator to create this use case for us.
 ```
 $ gogen usecase RunOrderCreate
 ```

-But wait, why the name is very awkward?

-In Gogen we have some usecase name convention
+In Gogen we have some use case name convention

 ```
 Run<SomeEntityName><Action>
-On<SomeEntityName><Action>
 GetAll<SomeEntityName><Action>
 GetOne<SomeEntityName><Action>
 ```

-Run prefix used for command usecase that is actively called by external service, something like restapi.
+- `Run` prefix used for command use case that is actively called by external service, something like restapi, or grpc.
-GetAll prefix used for usecase that return a list.
+- `GetAll` prefix used for use case that return a list.
-GetOne (or just Get) prefix used for usecase that return single object.
+- `GetOne` (or just Get) prefix used for use case that return single object.
-On prefix used for command usecase that is passively called by internal service, something like messagebroker event.

-Usecase name will be used as a package name under usecase folder by lowercasing the usecase name.
+Use case name will be used as a package name under use case folder by lower-casing the use case name.

 - `domain_order/usecase/runordercreate/inport.go` is an interface with one method that will implement by your usecase.
 The standart method name is a `Execute`.
 - `domain_order/usecase/runordercreate/outport.go` is an interface which has many methods that will be used by your usecase.
 It must not shared to another usecase.
 - `domain_order/usecase/runordercreate/interactor.go` is the core implementation of the usecase (handle your bussiness application).
 It implements the method from inport and call the method from outport.

-## Create your usecase test file
+## Create your use case test file
 ```
 $ gogen test normal RunOrderCreate
 ```
-normal is the test name and RunOrderCreate is the usecase name.
+normal is the test name and RunOrderCreate is the use case name.
 This command will help you
 - create a test file `domain_order/usecase/runordercreate/testcase_normal_test.go`